altocodenl/TODIS/readme.md

 Armed with the pattern of call and response, we can now explore what happens between one and the other.
 Any call happening in a DIS will have a [deliberate](https://en.wikipedia.org/wiki/Teleology) response.
 The purpose of a call is to become a response.
 Logic is how this transformation happens.
 In other words, logic is intentional transformation of data.

 The original definition of [logic](https://en.wikipedia.org/wiki/Logic) is concerned with correct reasoning.
-In the context of a DIS, logic is something rather more basic: given a purpose for a certain call, we want to be able to express it in terms of a number of simpler calls.
+In the context of a DIS, logic is something rather more basic: given a purpose for a certain call, we want to be able to express it as a sequence of simpler calls.
 Eventually, those simpler calls become tiny operations at the [CPU level](https://en.wikipedia.org/wiki/Central_processing_unit).
 At that point, the software people (the author included) shrug, declare "[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)", and leave those details to the hardware makers.

 Logic is also usually called *code*, a term which comes from [machine code](https://en.wikipedia.org/wiki/Machine_code) (which is a set of low-level calls that can be made in a computer).
 But we'll just call this logic, not code.